 Soft & chewy Vegan Candy Cane Sugar Cookies!
-These peppermint cookies are eggless, dairy-free, and easy to make in one bowl for a perfect Holiday dessert.
+These peppermint cookies are eggless, dairy-free, and easy to make in one bowl for a perfect holiday dessert.

 To finish off a year full of delicious cookies, we are ending with these absolutely amazing & festive peppermint candy cookies!